chialab/dna/docs/guide/index.md

 ### Extending native elements

 Custom Element specification allows to define an element using the `is` attribute instead of the tag.
-This is very useful when you want to extend a HTML tag, preserving its semanthic meaning.
+This is very useful when you want to extend a HTML tag, preserving its semantic meaning.
 For example:

 ::: code-group